brandonroots/homemade-hardware/week09-bantam-2/README.md

 ## Homework for next class

 * Finish your Alpha Build.
+This should be a working version of your project ideally on a custom milled PCB although a breadboarded version is also acceptable.
-* Prepare presentation for class.
+* Prepare presentation for class (~10 minutes).
+This is all about sharing your process and does not need to be polished.